 Once you see the walls of The Seal restaurant you might just get the itch to explore further...

 If it can be said that food and drink and all things hospitality is Chris Wilson's life blood, one can make the comparison to his wife Wendy's love of art (not that you won't get a chance to chat with her at The Seal bar from time to time).
-As The Seal was making its approach to shore, Chris and Wendy purchased one more property, the 1830 First Church Meetinghouse (what, were you expecting a 1-bedroom Cape?).
+As The Seal was making its approach to shore, Chris and Wendy purchased one more property as their home, the 1830 First Church Meetinghouse (what, were you expecting a 1-bedroom Cape?).
 The original Meetinghouse, built in 1638, was not only the most storied landmark of Sandwich Village, it was also the first public building on Cape Cod.
 Today it can also be added that the Belfry Meetinghouse now houses an exceptional art gallery, courtesy of Wendy Wilson.
 Though still called "Gallery on Jarves" you'll find its location inside the Belfry Meetinghouse, on the corner of River and 143 Main Street.

 Gallery on Jarvis: Open by appointment only 617-780-7256